amabdulr/CNWG/10-Core Writing Structures.md

 #### Type 1: Stem sentence is a phrase

-- **Example of an unordered list where the stem sentence is a phrase:**
+- **Example of an unordered list where the stem sentence is a phrase (Do not analyze.
+For clarification only):**
    A SAN port channel
    - is a logical interface that combines a set of Fibre Channel interfaces connected to the same Fibre
    - Channel node and operates as one link